stakater/stakater-workshop/docs/1-the-manual-menace/4-setup-gitops-structure.md

         # git clone https://gitlab.com/<group-name>/<gitops-repo>
         git clone https://gitlab.com/workshop-exercise/nordmart-gitops

+2. Now lets create argocd apps folder that will point to our application & pipelines directory and make sure that resource manifest inside these are deployed and synced in the cluster

+        # mkdir <argocd-apps-dir-name>
+        mkdir 00-argocd-apps
+        touch 00-argocd-apps/.gitkeep

+3. Lets create a tekton pipelines folder and it will contain our manifests for pipeline for our nordmart review and nordmart review ui applications.

+        # mkdir <tekton-manifests-dir-name>
+        mkdir 01-tekton-pipelines
+        touch 01-tekton-pipelines/.gitkeep

-2. Add folder for our apps we cloned in previous section 1b.
+4. Add folder for our apps we cloned in previous section 1b.
 Run following commands:

         # cd <gitops-repo-name>
         cd nordmart-gitops

         # mkdir <app-name>
-        mkdir stakater-nordmart-review-ui
-        touch stakater-nordmart-review-ui/.gitkeep

-        mkdir stakater-nordmart-review
-        touch stakater-nordmart-review/.gitkeep

-3. Lets create a tekton pipelines folder and it will contain our manifests for pipeline for our nordmart review and nordmart review ui applications.

-        # mkdir <tekton-manifests-dir-name>
-        mkdir tekton-pipeline
+        mkdir 02-stakater-nordmart-review-ui
-        touch tekton-pipeline/.gitkeep
+        touch 02-stakater-nordmart-review-ui/.gitkeep

-4. Now lets create argocd apps folder that will point to our application & pipelines directory and make sure that resource manifest inside these are deployed and synced in the cluster

-        # mkdir <argocd-apps-dir-name>
-        mkdir argocd-apps
+        mkdir 03-stakater-nordmart-review
-        touch argocd-apps/.gitkeep
+        touch 03-stakater-nordmart-review/.gitkeep

-    4.a For each folder present at root level (application folders,tekton-pipeline) , create an argocd application inside this folder.
+5. For each folder present at root level (application folders,tekton-pipeline) , create an argocd application inside this folder using the template given below.
 This will create an application inside argocd which will make sure the manifests in these folder are deployed and synced inside our cluster.

     Following is the argocd app template:

         apiVersion: argoproj.io/v1alpha1